Chemshirov/websocketBrowser/README.md

 ### Usage

-**1. Include example file to you server where Socket.IO client is running**
+**1. Include the example file to you server where Socket.IO client is running**

 **2. Initiate browser class**
 ```js